-- 4.45 The IDS for the SSGA has identified that improvements to existing cycling routes are required, together with works to improve linkages with the nearby cycle network, and full cycle permeability within the new development sites.
+- 4.50 The IDS for the SSGA has identified that improvements to existing cycling routes are required, together with works to improve linkages with the nearby cycle network, and full cycle permeability within the new development sites.
 All cycle routes/improvement should be implemented as part of the development and be funded by the developer.
-For the SSGA a masterplan of prospective routes has been mapped and has been delivered on at Cherry Knowle phase 1, and is incorporated in the plans for Chapelgarth. - 4.46 The SSTC is delivering full pedestrian/cycle permeability in phase 2/bridge construction, and is in the designs for phase 3.
+For the SSGA a masterplan of prospective routes has been mapped and has been delivered on at Cherry Knowle phase 1, and is incorporated in the plans for Chapelgarth. - 4.51 The SSTC is delivering full pedestrian/cycle permeability in phase 2/bridge construction, and is in the designs for phase 3.
 The Enterprise Zone phase 1 has been delivered, and phase 2 is delivering substantial pedestrian/cycle network connectivity.
-Development planning for IAMP has included consultation to connect to existing and provide valuable new routes. - 4.47 Three strategic transport corridors have been identified for long term development of cycle routes including the A690, A1018 and A19.
-Joint working with Highways England means that during 2017 all Non-Motorised Users (NMU) crossings of the A19 are being designed or considered for designs to improve safer permeability for cycles and equestrians, including conversion upgrade of the east side footway of the A19 Hylton Bridge, the Herrington accommodation bridge, and the Burdon Road bridge by the SSGA Chapelgarth site. - 4.48 The Council wishes to promote sustainable and active travel for environmental, health and land use planning purposes.
+Development planning for IAMP has included consultation to connect to existing and provide valuable new routes. - 4.52 Three strategic transport corridors have been identified for long term development of cycle routes including the A690, A1018 and A19.
+Joint working with Highways England means that during 2017 all Non-Motorised Users (NMU) crossings of the A19 are being designed or considered for designs to improve safer permeability for cycles and equestrians, including conversion upgrade of the east side footway of the A19 Hylton Bridge, the Herrington accommodation bridge, and the Burdon Road bridge by the SSGA Chapelgarth site.
+These developments will transform cycle/equestrian permeability, unlocking sustainable travel options and bolstering rural economic diversification.
+Enabling cycle use of an improved A19 Hylton Bridge east side footway would vitally elevate affordable sustainable employment access from West Sunderland and the South Sunderland Growth Area to East Washington. - 4.53 The Council wishes to promote sustainable and active travel for environmental, health and land use planning purposes.
 For example, the regenerated Vaux site is anticipated to generate 2,400 jobs but sustainable travel improvements at St Marys Way, through SSTC 2+3 in conjunction with 2016-17 extensions to the city centre cycle network will significantly mitigate the need for parking provision on the site.
 Work with the University of Sunderland on travel planning aims to promote and enable non-motorised travel between campus sites.
-The Council has delivered a work place travel planning programme with larger employers across the city for several years. - 4.49 The City Council wishes to promote sustainable travel and aims to improve the connectivity of the City by encouraging reductions in trip distances and supporting trips by cycling, this is reflected in the CSDP strategy.
-The policy on planning obligations also seeks to ensure that local walking and cycling improvements are
+The Council has delivered a work place travel planning programme with larger employers across the city for several years.

-- secured through planning obligations where they meet the statutory tests set out in the Community Infrastructure Levy Regulations 2010 (as amended). - 4.50 As at Spring 2018 NECA is producing a Cycling and Walking Strategy and Implementation plan for the seven north east authorities.
+- 4.54 The City Council wishes to promote sustainable travel and aims to improve the connectivity of the City by encouraging reductions in trip distances and supporting trips by cycling, this is reflected in the CSDP strategy.
+The policy on planning obligations also seeks to ensure that local walking and cycling improvements are secured through planning obligations where they meet the statutory tests set out in the Community Infrastructure Levy Regulations 2010 (as amended). - 4.55 As at Autumn 2018 NECA is progressing a Cycling and Walking Strategy and Implementation plan for the NECA area as part of an emerging North East Transport Plan, with finalisation contingent on the outcome of the North of Tyne Governance Review.
 This contains strategy and objectives for network development at low medium and high budget forecasts.
 For Sunderland this includes important network development proposals across the city, amounting to a projected £11.2m.
 These include developments to upgrade connectivity on key busy transport corridors (A19, A183, A690, A1018), a second phase of city centre permeability improvements, Coalfield employment connections, and full facilities to cross the A19 Hylton Bridge to link West Sunderland to employment sites at SEP and East Washington.